 Designing for machining for Design Cost Effective Machined Parts

-Visualizing how the part can be correctly machined makes complications on along the way minimal, and the cost effectiveness can be easily achieved.
+Visualizing how the part can be correctly machined makes complications along the way minimal, and the cost-effectiveness can be easily achieved.
 This can be accomplished by:

 Taking into account endmill radii